yjunechoe/junebug/README.md

 **depends**: package `{data.table}`

-Given a column containing `n` distinct levels, produces `n-` new columns that treatment code each level except the reference level.
-This is useful for some packages which do not work with implicit coding in the `factor` datatype (e.g., the `{lavaan}` package for structural equation modeling)
+Given a column containing `n` distinct levels, `col_dummy()` produces `n-1` new columns that treatment code each level except the reference level.
+This explicit coding is necessary for some packages which do not work with implicit coding in R’s `factor` data type (e.g., the `{lavaan}` package for structural equation modeling)

     levels(iris$Species)